graasp/docs/blog/unlisted/unlisted-staging-updates.md

 <!-- Everything below this will not be shown in the post overview -->
 <!-- truncate -->

+## Graasp Builder

+- Allow apps to dynamically resize in builder
+- Improve new item modal texts for French
+- Map:
+  - Auto close dialog when filling geolocation field
+  - Zoom on items when searching
+  - Show loading wheel on fetching to provide feedback for slow network

+## Graasp Mobile (1.5.0)

+- The space between elements in the player view has been reduced, and titles are now better aligned
+- Item list options have been improved
+- A QR code display feature has been added, available in the item list options
+- The sharing feature has been simplified to share the builder view
+- The message in the player for folders containing only folders has been improved

 <!-- Generic message -->